charlesneimog/OpenScofo/Documentation/score/config.md

 * `rcd` is a rectified version of the complex-domain method that counts only increases in deviation, helping reduce false detections.
 * `hfc` (high frequency content) emphasizes changes in high-frequency spectral bins, which are often strong during percussive attacks.
 * `mkl` (modified Kullback–Leibler divergence) measures changes in the spectral distribution between frames and is effective for detecting structural spectral changes in pitched or harmonic material.

+!!! warning "Change this only if you know what you are doing"
+    This parameter is a core component of the extended-techniques model.
+It determines when the listener model should rely on the pitch model and when it should switch to the extended-techniques model.
+Changing it can significantly affect score-following performance.